mehwaffle10/Waffle_Balance/README.md

 - Removed

 Drills
-- Dig pure dirt 3x slower and properly detected
+- Dig pure dirt 3x slower and properly detected (30 ticks instead of 10)
 - Water slowdown is now double instead of a fixed rate
-	- Digging dirt in water is excruciatingly slow
+	- Digging pure dirt in water is excruciatingly slow (60 ticks)
 	- Digging resources is slightly faster (16 tick delay instead of 20)

 Arrows